affinidi/affinidi-wix-integration-guide/README.md

 ]
 ```

+3. An active WIX account and a WIX site where you intend to integrate Affinidi Login with Development Mode On.

-3. Open the Wix Secrets Manager to securely store the configs.
+4. Open the [Wix Secrets Manager](https://manage.wix.com/dashboard) to securely store the configs.
 This is more secure than pasting them into backend code.

 Create a new secret called `affinidi-sso-credentials`.